 If you have seasonal allergies, you often end up with sinus infections and are prescribed antibiotics.
 Unfortunately, antibiotics don’t discriminate between the good bacteria you need, and the bad bacteria that are making you sick.
 When antibiotics kill off most or all of your good bacteria, you can end up with intestinal yeast or Candida overgrowth.

 Candida alone can worsen seasonal allergy symptoms as well as cause intestinal damage leading to increased intestinal permeability, or leaky gut.
 Leaky gut then increases your susceptibility to food sensitivities, which exacerbates the problem and worsens seasonal allergy symptoms.

 Typical symptoms of Candida overgrowth include itching (especially in the anal or genital region or ears), bloating or gas, eczema-like rash or diaper rash, dandruff, intense sugar cravings, headache, brain fog, anxiety, depression, and even mood imbalances and ADD/ADHD.
 Candida infections can be confirmed by either a blood test or a comprehensive stool test.
 I tend to find that the comprehensive stool test picks up Candida more often than the blood test.
 A functional medicine physician can order a stool test for you, or you can order the test online and my Registered Dietitian and Wellness Coach can review it for you in a Wellness Coaching session.

-If you do find that you have Candida Overgrowth, the good news is that you can overcome it with a low carb diet (to starve the yeast, which feed off of carbs), Candisol and Caprylic Acid, supplements that kill the yeast, and probiotics to restore your friendly bacteria.
+If you do find that you have Candida Overgrowth, the good news is that you can overcome it with a low carb diet (to starve the yeast, which feed off of carbs), Candifense™ and Caprylic Acid, supplements that kill the yeast, and probiotics to restore your friendly bacteria.
 For a complete 30-day program to beat yeast overgrowth, check out my Candida Control Program.

-How to Ease Your Symptoms While You Heal Your Gut
+How to Repair Your Gut